salehafzoon/ExBigBang/README.md

-# BigBang
+# ExBigBang
-### Title: A Dynamic Approach for Persona Development through Context-Aware, Time-Aware, and Multi-Modal Transformer Analysis
+### Title: A Dynamic Approach for Explainable Persona Classification through Contextualized Hybrid Transformer Analysis

 ![Python](https://img.shields.io/badge/Python-Compatible-green.svg)
 [![Colab](https://img.shields.io/badge/Google%20Colab-Open-orange.svg)]()

 ## Abstract

-In user-centred design and marketing, a persona represents a target customer's characteristics, needs, preferences, and behaviours.
-Constructing customer personas allows organizations to tailor services to meet target audience needs, boosting overall satisfaction.
-Previous studies explored user profiling through machine learning and filtering techniques and persona development research using qualitative, quantitative, and automated methods.
-The main challenge in extracting customer activity features for persona development is the complexity of behavioural, contextual comprehension, and potential data biases.
-To address this challenge, this paper presents a contextualized pipeline to construct, enrich, and augment users' profiles through personas developed by transformers.
-We introduce a dynamic approach, namely BigBang, that is adaptive to customer behaviour changes, thus addressing the challenge of behavioural variability and the static nature of personas.
-Contextualization will focus on extracting meaningful and relevant features by considering factors related to the user's previous interactions.
-Considering temporal aspects, we capture trends, seasonality, and behavioural changes, which are vital for accurate and up-to-date personas.
-Incorporating Explainable AI(XAI) into our Text-Tabular transformer, we achieve deeper insights into customer behaviour, unveiling latent features and nuances.
-We evaluate this method with accurate data, demonstrating its effectiveness in transparently analyzing cognitive characteristics for behavioural insights.
+In user-centric design, persona development is crucial for understanding user behaviour, capturing needs, identifying key audience segments, and supporting decision-making.
+However, the complexity of today's user interactions reinforces the need for a contextualized approach to align designs closely with actual user needs.
+Previous studies have enhanced persona classification's ability to understand user behaviours; yet, its struggle to capture contextual information by combining textual and tabular data remains a significant challenge.
+Additionally, these models struggle with explainability, making their interpretability and the justification of their predictions largely unexplored.
+To address this, in this study, we present ExBigBang (Explainable BigBand), a hybrid (text-tabular) approach that leverages transformers to effectively model contextual features for persona classification.
+Specifically, ExBigBang integrates a text-tabular transformer model to incorporate contextual information from metadata, domain knowledge and user profiling.
+Through a cyclical process of user profiling and persona classification, it dynamically ensures a continuously updated reflection of user behaviours.
+Our experiments validate our model's robustness on a benchmark persona classification dataset.
+The ablation study highlights the impact of integrating textual and tabular data through our transformer-based model, while our application of Explainable AI (XAI) techniques elucidates the reasons behind its predictions in persona classification.

 ## Contributions

+- Presenting a hybrid contextualization approach for persona development, utilizing a text-tabular transformer classifier.
-- Introducing a dynamic method for persona development, focusing on the interplay between sophisticated user profiling and hybrid transformer supporting both textual and tabular data.
+- Introducing a dynamic framework that focuses on the interplay between user profiling and persona classification, producing a cyclical enhancement process for continuous refinement and relevance.
-- Adopting XAI principles to bolster transparency and enrich the extraction of insightful patterns within persona development.
+- Adopting XAI principles to enhance transparency by elucidating impactful factors within persona classification.

 ## Figures